ssw2003/startup/README.md

 I will use HTML, CSS, and JavaScript to display the page.
 I will use communication between server and client to get requests in and out.
 I will use databases to store music.
 I will use WebSockets to communicate notifications between server and client and to get those notifications out to other people.
 # website display
 ![Image](/startup.png)
+# HTML Startup
+Added picture of piano into folder.
+Also added diagrams of trash cans and speakers